 Additionally, we conducted a review of published survey instruments measuring employee engagement.

-Through this review of the engagement constructs, we assembled a question bank of 198 items aimed at measuring for engagement, after eliminating for duplicates.
+Through this review of the engagement constructs, we assembled a question bank of 198 items aimed at measuring engagement, after eliminating duplicates.

-Through our concept mapping and analysis of content from the literature of workplace commitment, we found 10 constructs to be measuring issues that were actionable for managers and supervisors.
-Each construct consists of multiple items measuring perception of different elements of the workplace — autonomy, growth, clear expectations, recognition, relationships at work, manager support, etc.
+Through our concept mapping and analysis of content from the literature on workplace commitment, we found 10 constructs to measure issues that were actionable for managers and supervisors.
+Each construct consists of multiple items measuring the perception of different elements of the workplace — autonomy, growth, clear expectations, recognition, relationships at work, manager support, etc.

 To build a strong instrument for estimating engagement based on survey responses of these constructs, we needed to select items to include in our Employee Engagement Instrument which were predictive of specific constructs.
 Thus, we set out on our goal to systematically sample all content that is relevant to the target construct.